 What platforms do you develop for?
 We're really focused on mobile devices for our development and as such we currently develop for Android and iOS.
 We're also putting considering to other mobile platforms such as WP7 for our next titles.
 But it really depends on consumer uptake on those devices.
 Right now our main focus is Android and iOS, as they hold majority market share and it looks like it will stay that way for a while.

 What are you working on right now?
 We've just released RAMPage Soccer, so most of our time and energy is being focused on getting it known.

 How did you get into development?
 As a kid I was always interested in making things; first it was Lego; then wood/metal work in school.
 When I got my first computer at 14, I spent time playing games but I spent even more developing games, tools and programs to do all sorts of things.
 I guess I was lucky, I knew what I wanted to do at a young age and I've been developing software ever since.

 What do you think about the rise of App Stores?
 How has it influenced your titles?
 I think they are great.
 Sure the gold rush is over, but fart apps are only funny for so long.
 What they really do is level the playing field between large companies and independent developers by allowing easy cheap distribution.
 Talent and creativity is what now separates the good and the bad.

 But there is also a downside to the app stores: the trend that because apps are so accessible it should also be really cheap or free.
 This is very evident on the Android platform, with a large portion of software being ad driven.
 I think the console app stores such as Xbox live and the PS3 network seem to be more mature in this area, and I think the mobile app stores will go this way.
 If they don't they might find a vacuum of developers moving to other platforms to earn their income.

+What's your favourite app that you didn't create?
 I would have to say Springpad, it is by far the best note taking app I've used.
 It leaves the competition for dead, and allows me to write stuff down no matter where I am.